-- Read rhyming books – Once your child is familiar with one of the books listed below (or similar level rhyming book), have her try to fill-in the rhyming word.
-For example, Dr. Seuss’ The Foot Book begins: Left foot, Left foot, Right foot, Right – Feet in the morning, Feet at _____ (child should say “night”).
-For a rhyming challenge, read an unfamiliar rhyming book with your child in the same manner.
+Once your child is familiar with a rhyming book or song, have her try to fill in the rhyming word.
+For example, Dr. Seuss’ The Foot Book begins: Left foot, Left foot, Right foot, Right – Feet in the morning, Feet at _____ (your child should say “night”).
+For a challenge, read an unfamiliar rhyming book or sing an unfamiliar song with your child in the same manner.

-- Songs and Nursery Rhymes – Use the same technique – leave off the rhyming word to encourage your child to fill it in.
-As a challenge, alter the rhymes (e.g., Twinkle Twinkle Little Car).
+Sing Songs and Nursery Rhymes – As a challenge, alter the rhymes (e.g., Twinkle Twinkle Little Car).

 Row, Row, Row Your Boat